 Long, difficult rapids with constricted passages that often require complex maneuvering in turbulent water.
 The course may be hard to determine and scouting is often necessary.

 Adding in our exclusive upper river stretch, the White Salmon River is one of the best class IV adventures in the country.
-For multi-day class IV, we recommend Hells Canyon of the Snake and the Owyhee River.
+For multi-day class IV, we recommend Hells Canyon of the Snake River and the Owyhee River.

 Extremely difficult, long, and very violent rapids with highly congested routes, which should be scouted from shore.
 Rescue conditions are difficult, and there is a significant hazard to life in the event of a mishap.
 The upper limit of what is possible in a commercial raft.